 We reached out to Dipalli Bhatt of MindBridge AI to better understand the full potential of this technology.
 As she notes, “AI is here to enhance the capabilities of human beings.
 They get the tech out of the way, so humans can achieve greater heights.”
 In essence, curating the perfect customer service team may no longer be just a dream.

 AI agents are becoming increasingly knowledgeable, available, and understanding of each customer’s needs.
-They can resolve issues almost immediately, which not only decreases guest wait time but also frees up human agents to focus on more complicated matters.
+They can resolve issues almost immediately, which not only decreases guest wait time but also frees up actual employees to focus on more complicated matters.

 Bhatt believes the power of AI will drastically change the hospitality industry by creating new standards of operation for hotels.
 As she explains, “In hospitality as well there are so many low cognitive jobs like checking customers in, billing, checking them out etc. that AI and machines can help with — hospitality is for personal experience and personable charm!”
 With the help of AI, hotels can enhance the guest experience at every touchpoint by increasing guest engagement and in-stay service recovery.